Martin CEO and Chairman, Chris Martin, has been heard to say, “The day you buy a Martin guitar, is the worst it’s going to sound.”

 Paul Riario from Guitar World visited the Martin factory to compare a brand new D-18 Authentic 1939 with the original D-18 from our museum collection.
 We think Paul’s reaction speaks for itself.
 “The voicing…is right there, the feel is there.
 Even the color, the patina… I mean everything about it is just right.”

 As Paul points out, a genuine Depression-Era D-28 will cost you up to $100,000 or more.
-Comparatively, the street price of the D-28 Authentic 1937 Aged is under $8,000.
+Comparatively, the street price of the D-28 Authentic 1937 Aged is well below that.
 Paul goes on to say, “Considering the amount of time that goes in to making this,… what you’re getting is a really one of a kind instrument, and no two are alike.
 So to me that is worth the price.”